 The Green Economy Coalition and Green Growth Knowledge Platform have catalogued many examples of green economic activity from all over the world.

 There are renewable energy and “big data” revolutions led by progressive business.
 There is innovation and resilience in the informal economy, too.
 Policy instruments are emerging to scale up green approaches.

 One example is asking environment and climate questions when public expenditure is being scrutinised.
 Another is environmental fiscal reform -- shifting taxes towards bad things like excessive fossil fuel and resource consumption and away from good things like people’s labour.
 Micro-finance, micro-insurance and other financial mechanisms are spinning of, aimed at encouraging green asset classes and long-term public goods.

 Many countries have recently made progress in “natural capital accounting” -- keeping track of the condition and use of forests, water, etc, alongside traditional national accounting.
 The challenge now is to bring all this together -- to build the integrated, inclusive institutions that will shape green economies and sustain the prosperity of people and nature.

-Steve Bass is Senior Associate of the London-based International Institute for Environment and Development (IIED) and a Co-Founder of the Green Economy Coalition.
+Steve Bass, Senior Associate, International Institute for Environment and Development (IIED)

 This article has been reposted from the Dhaka Tribune website.
 Original available here.